Working alone on farms

 Emergency communication and location systems

 Check in procedures could involve assigning a designated contact person to be responsible for checking on people who are working alone.
-For example, they could do call or text message check-ins every 2 hours.
+For example, they could call or text message every 2 hours.

-For people such as sole trader farmers, who work independently most of the time and who don’t have a designated contact person, consider setting up a buddy system with neighbouring farmers to check on each other several times a day via mobile phone or radio.
+For self-employed farmers, who work independently most of the time and who don’t have a designated contact person, consider setting up a ‘buddy’ communication system with neighbouring farmers to check on each other several times a day using a mobile or radio.

-It's important to tell someone where you are working alone.
-At the very least workers should leave a note in an agreed place stating where they are working and when they expect to return.
-If someone fails to return at the specified time or doesn't respond to a call or text, people will know where to start searching.
+It is important to tell someone when and where you are working alone.
+Employers should have a safe system of work and know when and where employees are working alone.
+If someone fails to return at the specified time or does not respond to a call or text message, people will know where to start searching.

 Personal locator beacons